 • Writing a call option for a security

-• Owning shares of that same security
+• Owning an equivalent number of shares of that same security

 Writing covered calls is a way to hedge your bets when trading options.
-You can generate income by writing a call option from the premiums investors pay to purchase it.
+You can possibly generate income by writing a call option from the premiums investors pay to purchase it.
 Premiums paid by a call option buyer are nonrefundable, so you get to keep these payments even if the investor decides not to exercise the option later.
 Covered calls can offer some downside protection if you’re waiting for the market price of the underlying asset to rise.